freeCodeCampLondon/ticket-raffle/README.md

 ## How to enter

 1. Fork this repository by clicking the Fork button in the top right.
 See [here](https://guides.github.com/activities/forking/) if you need help.
-2. Clone forked the forked repository.
+2. Clone the forked repository.

 ```bash
 git clone https://github.com/<your_username>/ticket-raffle.git